-Reggie is a member of the firm's Executive Committee, the Office Managing Partner of the Washington, DC office and the Chair of the firm’s Federal Government Contracts and Procurement Practice Group based in Washington, DC.
-He has a well-established federal litigation and compliance practice with a focus on complex claims prosecution and defense, litigation, and alternative dispute resolution.
-Reggie’s clients include national and international corporations, including defense contractors and suppliers, design and engineering firms, construction managers, and large specialty trade contractors.
+Reggie is a member of the firm's Executive Committee, the Office Managing Partner of the Washington, DC office and the Chair of the firm’s Federal Government Contracts and Procurement Practice Group.
+He has a well-established commercial and federal litigation practice with a focus on large, complex claims prosecution and defense, litigation and alternative dispute resolution.
+Reggie’s clients include national and international corporations, including defense contractors and suppliers, design and engineering firms, construction managers and large specialty trade contractors.
 He has also represented the National Nuclear Security Administration (NNSA), a semi-autonomous agency within the U.S. Department of Energy, to provide litigation support for the agency’s defense of numerous cases in the U.S. Court of Federal Claims.

 Reggie litigates bid protests, claims and disputes before the Government Accountability Office (GAO), the various Boards of Contract Appeals, and the U.S. Court of Federal Claims.
 He represents clients in connection with claims and performance disputes, including terminations, past performance evaluation challenges, DCAA/DCMA audits and investigations, Organizational Conflicts of Interest (OCI), Rights in Data challenges, and suspension and debarment proceedings.
 Reggie regularly works to resolve complex and sensitive matters with the counsel with the Department of Justice (DoJ), the Department of Defense (DoD), the U.S. Army Corps of Engineers (USACE), the Naval Facilities Engineering Command (NAVFAC), the General Services Administration (GSA), the Small Business Administration (SBA), and the Environmental Protection Agency (EPA).